 Now here’s where the real magic happens — the editing.
 Before opening a design tool or a new HTML document, continue to iterate on the language.
 Sometimes it helps to pretend like I have to actually speak these words to someone who’s sitting right in front of me.
 How would I write this for another human to read?

 Are you sure you want to cancel?
 Your account will remain active until 2/1/2018.
 Come back anytime before 3/15/2018 to reactivate your account or request a copy of your data.
 After 3/15, your account and data will be permanently deleted. [ Nevermind ] [ Cancel my account ]

 Better.
 Fewer bullets, more readable.

-Constraints help create better designs.
-TextEdit forces me to focus on the smallest (yet arguably most important) part of any design: the words.
+Constraints help create better designs. plain text forces me to focus on the smallest (yet arguably most important) part of any design: the words.
 Because there’s no functional UI yet, my copy can’t hide behind appealing aesthetic, and I’m less prone to overwriting.

-CMD + Shift + T) is what I use, but pen and paper, Google Docs, or — yes — Sketch work equally as well.
+TextEdit is what I use, but pen and paper, or even Google Docs work equally as well.
 Whatever you use, start with words, and then build your design from there.